• Summary

 ___________

-AN ACT to amend the vehicle and traffic law, in relation to delaying the
+AN ACT to amend the arts and cultural affairs law, in relation to the

 The People of the State of New York, represented in Senate and Assem-